 5. North Side: Best Area for Villas

 Unlike the rest of the island, the Northside is mostly private residences and villa rentals.
 In fact, this is where a significant portion of St. Thomas residents reside.

 The beaches here predominately feature golden sand with crystal blue waters, which draws the beach bum crowd.
 One of North Side’s few busy spots is Magens Bay Beach.
-It is busier than most North Side beaches, because it is a cruise passenger hub.
+It is more active than most North Side beaches because it is a cruise passenger hub.
 It is also a trailhead for walking and hiking trails that crisscross Magens Bay and Santa Maria Bay.

-North End is also home to a local surfer playground, Hull Bay Beach.
+North End also has a local surfer playground, Hull Bay Beach.
 If you’re thinking of relaxing day trip ideas, the Phantasia Tropical Botanical Gardens are excellent activities for a day of fresh air.

 Because the North Side is the least developed, it has very few restaurants.
 Grabbing groceries is highly recommended.
-You will also need transportation to venture out into the island, as there are no public transportation stops.
+You will also need transportation to venture out into the island, as no public transportation stops exist.